 - Clear counters.

 - Dunk sponge in hot water and squeeze out excess, wipe down cabinets, counters and other surfaces again working top to bottom.
-Rinse sponge in hot water as you clean-you’ll be amazed how much dirt comes off!
+Rinse sponge in hot water as you clean.

 - Finish cleaning any stove pieces and replace.

-- When vacuuming carpeted rooms work your way backwards out of the room moving quickly and without too much overlap to save time.
-(I use this vacuum and have for 3 years now, it’s the best vacuum I’ve ever had, amazing at getting pet hair out of carpets, I highly recommend it!)
+- Vacuum carpeted rooms work your way backwards out of the room, moving quickly and without too much overlap to save time.

-- Steam mops or Hardwood Floor Cleaners (this is my favorite) also make cleaning hard surfaces much faster than traditional mops, so I highly recommend investing in one of those to keep your cleaning quick!
+- Steam mops or Hardwood Floor Cleaners also make cleaning hard surfaces much faster than traditional mops, so I highly recommend investing in one of those to keep your cleaning quick!

 Do you have any additional tips?
-This is obviously not a deep clean but a general day to day surface clean.
+This is obviously not a deep cleaning your home tutorial but a general day to day surface clean.
 For deeper cleans check out my Spring Cleaning Checklist and Fall Cleaning Checklist, you can also see my Daily Cleaning Checklist if you prefer to work a little each day!

 Sign up for my FREE 7 Day Organizing eCourse-exclusively for my subscribers!